MZabek/UMSumSem/README.md

 1. pip and google-api-python-client
 2. instal bundle for ruby if you want to see the website locally (Is it possible to skip this in make file?)
    1. gem install bundle
-   2. bundle install in website directory (which is kinda problematic)
+   2. bundle install (in website directory, which is kinda problematic)

-If I were super cool this might be in Docker?
-Or it would just live on the cloud in AWS?
+An easy deployment somewhere else is yet to happen (and may not).

 ## Things that have to be done manually:

 We still haven't:

-1. Figured out how to do cancelations quite fully.
-When this happens someone should ask the wait lsit for new takers.
+1. Figured out how to do cancelations programmatically.
+When this happens someone should ask the wait list for new takers.
-2. Updating the wait list and email lists...
+2. Programmatically updated the wait list
    - Given the form, it might be easy to automate this in the near future...
 Not sure it's a huger return though.
-I have an orhpaned branch starting this.
-3. Deal with special cases and discretion.
-4. Like, actually be there, etc.